ximicpp/XOffsetDatastructure/README.md

-# Using Modern C++ to Build XOffsetDatastructure: A Zero-Encoding and Zero-Decoding High-Performance Serialization Library in the Game Industry
+# CppCon 2024: Using Modern C++ to Build XOffsetDatastructure: A Zero-Encoding and Zero-Decoding High-Performance Serialization Library in the Game Industry

 ## 0. Abstract